 Outreach: Regular community outreach by the Chair, Alternate Chair, Director and Deputy Director/Registrar at consultations held with client and stakeholder groups and Town Hall meetings where advisable.
-The Board recently held a Town Hall meeting on November 25, 2014 to hear views about the changes to the last construction "open period" in order to more effectively prepare for the next "open period" in 2016.

 These individuals are invited to and routinely speak at professional and stakeholder conferences, conventions, seminars, continuing education programs and meetings.
 Upcoming events in 2015 may include: